sebastian-vivas/theMDNofObjects/README.md

 Notice the property **.length** highlighted in the example.
 Properties are preceded by a dot operator.
 This allows you to access the property in Javascript, without it, the property will not initialize.
 Properties do not contain parameters, so they will never contain a set of parentheses at the end.
 The property .length, in this case, allows you to retrieve the length or total of a string object.
 The return would be 11, for the total amount of characters, including spaces, in the string, ‘We out here’.
 There are several properties at your disposal built into Javascript.
 Familiarize yourself with the syntax for properties, this will help you build objects.
 Next, let's take a look at **methods**.

+## example ##
+Methods
+By Ilunga

+_Methods can be confusing to understand at first.
+Here are a few examples that break it down in the simplest form._
+                                                  *Primitive Methods*
+_ Although they’re primitive type strings, numbers, and Booleans have methods._

+_ However nuLL and undefined types have no methods but they are still primitive._

+ _All primitives are unchangeable meaning they cannot be altered._

+                                    *Object Methods*
+ _Whenever a property value is a function, the property is considered a method._

+ _you can also add a method to an object in the same way that you would add a property._

+_ You can call a method directly from an object as for example person.sayName(“Name”)._

+                                      *The call () Method*
+                       *Here’s an example of the function call () Method*

 ##Deleting a property from an object##